Movie Reviews: 'First Reformed' a thought-provoking movie about hope

 “I think we are supposed to look with the eyes of Jesus into everything,” he says.
 While overseeing the heritage church he creates his own “form of prayer,” a daily journal where he documents his crisis of faith.

-His personal issues are amplified when Mary (Amanda Seyfried), a pregnant parishioner, seeks Toller’s council.
+His personal issues are amplified when Mary (Amanda Seyfried), a pregnant parishioner, seeks Toller’s counsel.
 Her husband Michael (Philip Ettinger), an extreme eco activist, is having second thoughts about bringing a baby into a world he is convinced is dying.
 His apocalyptic view of the world unsettles Toller, feeding his inner spiritual struggle.

 Schrader is most famous for writing “Taxi Driver,” “Raging Bull” and “The Last Temptation of Christ,” all deeply spiritual in their own ways.
 Here he tackles faith head on in his best film as a director since 2002’s “Auto Focus.”

 Questions are asked; answers are left in the ether.
 It’s a portrait of a man in progress, trying to figure out his place in the world, if there will be a world to be part of.
 Hawke is subdued, handing in an internal performance that creates tension as Toller waits for God to tell him what to do.
 It is powerful work complimented by strong performances from Seyfried and Cedric the Entertainer as the condescending mega-church preacher Pastor Jeffers.